 You may think you don’t know anyone who can help you in your job search.
 Before you think that:

-- Systematically gone through everyone you know and evaluated them, and
+- Systematically go through everyone you know and evaluate them, and

 - Take who they know into account, i.e. friends of friends.